As usual, my considerations grouped by chapter:

 The book starts with an introduction to the reasons behind BDD.
 It’s a cool introduction, short and clear.
 It’s very useful if these topics are new for you. if you need a spectacular and short introduction to BDD/TDD reasons watch this by Corey Haines.

 The chapter follows the every-good-programming-book-starts-with-a-hello-world rule.
-The author will give two simple examples: a spec with the class described by the spec itself and a cucumber feature with its step definitions.
-If you already know this stuff you could skip this chapter.
+The author provides two examples: a spec with the class described by the spec itself and a cucumber feature with its step definitions.
+If you already know this stuff, you can skip the chapter.

 Describing Features #

-The chapter starts with a brief description of a game that will guide the reader throughout the book.
+The chapter starts with a brief description of a game that guides the reader throughout the book.
 The author explains the rules of the game in a nice way.
 He describes how to extract stories from a project and write cucumber features and scenarios.
-If you are new to cucumber you’ll find this chapter enlightening.
+If you are new to cucumber you may find this chapter enlightening.

 Automating Features With Cucumber #

 Writing features and scenarios is like writing in less or more plain English.
 That is nice but it’s not strictly related to the quick feedback you need while developing.
-So the author introduces the step definitions to you and the single parts of a step: given, when and then.
+So the author introduces you to step definitions and the various parts of a step: given, when and then.
 A very clear explanation.

 Describing Code With RSpec #

 Cucumber is your friend when you are at the application level but, when you need more granularity in your automatic tests, you would like to use RSpec.
 The chapter presents the anatomy of a spec.
 The first paragraphs are interesting, the point of view of the author is simple and clear.
 It explains details without wasting your time.
-Then it goes on with the red/green technique and you’ll read how to describe code behaviour (it’s all about behavior! would say a nice guy).
+Then it goes on with the red/green technique and you’ll read how to describe code behaviour (it’s all about behaviour! a nice guy would say).
 The chapter finishes with refactoring.
 BDD gives you confidence with refactoring.
 That’s why I’m in love with it.

-When you add a new feature to a project there are chances you will break both your features and your specs.
-That’s just fine, the author will guide you in adding new features in the way you will get all things working and go home.
+When you add a new feature to a project, you may break both your features and your specs.
+That’s just fine, the author guides you through adding new features and getting all things working quickly.

 This chapter is one of my favourites.
 It contains a number of important things.
-First of all, it gives you a piece of advice you should follow: start with the simplest thing and then go on with the next simplest.
-Following this path you will find nice opportunity of code refactoring without losing your confidence with what you’re doing.
+First of all, it gives you a great piece of advice: start with the simplest thing and then go on with the next simplest.
+Following this path you find nice opportunities to refactor code without losing confidence.
 If you break something, your specs will tell you.
-In short, rapid feedback is the key to success.
+In short, rapid feedback is key.

 I’ve just said that the previous chapter is one of my favourites.
 Well, maybe this one is even better.
-You get to know what code smells are.
+The author introduces you to code smells.
 A code smell is “a hint that something has gone wrong somewhere in your code”.
 It’s a very enjoyable chapter.

 This is a wrapping up chapter that will show you how to experiment with code in order to understand if there is room for improvements.

 The part of the book devoted to BDD as a practice and a technique starts with this chapter.
-The author will give you a bit of background about BDD, some fundamental reasons behind it.
+The author gives you a bit of background about BDD, some fundamental reasons behind it.
 A very readable chapter.